Command Line Usage¶

 If a variable name or the right hand side are defined with white spaces, they must be enclosed in quotes, as in the previous example.

 Several variables can be changed at the same time, e.g.:

 python -m pysd Teacup.mdl 'Room Temperature'=5 temperature_lookup='[[1, 2, 3, 4], [10, 15, 17, 18]]' 'Initial Temperature'=5

 Modify initial conditions of model variables¶

-Sometimes we do not want to change a variable value to a constant but change its initial value, for example change initial value of a stock object, this can be similarly done to the previos case but using ‘:’ instead of ‘=’:
+Sometimes we do not want to change the actual value of a variable but we want to change its initial value instead.
+An example of this would be changing the initial value of a stock object.
+This can be done similarly to what was shown in the previos case, but using ‘:’ instead of ‘=’:

 python -m pysd Teacup.mdl 'Teacup Temperature':30

 this will set initial Teacup Temperature to 30.